ckeditor/js-nation-workshop/README.md

 ## Meta

 To start working run the `./meta/scripts/reset.sh` (chmod it first if needed).
 It will setup the starting structure of the workshops.
-If you will need to jump to any stage, run the `npm run reset <stage>` command where stage one of `start / act-i / act-ii / act-iii / act-iv / act-v`.
+If you will need to jump to any stage, run the `npm run reset <stage>` command where stage one of `start / act-i / act-ii / act-iii / act-iv / act-v / bonus`.

 To start Vite and the dev server run `npm run dev`.